ezrahall1/creating-cloud-phone-system-using-3CX/README.md

 <h1>Creating Cloud Phone System Using 3CX</h1>

 <h2>Description</h2>
-This project is about how I set up 3CX phone system in AWS.
-I have provided a guide showing what to do every step of the way.
+This project demonstrate how to use AWS to host a phone system in the cloud.
+To stay within the free tier I used 3CX  extension number instead of using Amazon Chime
+There is a step by step guide on how to successfully complete this project.
 <br />